Read why riding a donkey is a fun way of exploring the culture and how forgetting the pressure of time improves your overall health.

 On the fourth day we checked some of the most amazing places in Croatia.

 Was our Croatia cruise already coming to an end?

 DAY 5 and 6

-The sea in Dalmatia is warm, but still chilly enough to bring immediate refreshment of your body and soul.
+The sea in Dalmatia is warm, but still chilly enough to bring immediate refreshment of your body and soul during blue cruise.
 And most importantly, it is clean.
 We were surprised by the clean look of the water until the captain of our gulet explained to us that the sea currents prevent the dirt from coming and that there isn’t enough industry in the region to pollute Dalmatian part of Adriatic.
 Sea winds also do their part of work by mixing the water up and down and keep it fresh and not too warm.

 Island Vis – Next Destination

-The crew and we decided to continue exploring island Vis, before we continued the morning by eating the breakfast, which was of course tasty as ever.
+The crew and we decided to continue exploring island Vis before we continued the morning by eating the breakfast, which was, of course, tasty as ever.

 From sea made treasures that were carved during millions of years and are a part of natural history to absolutely amazing beaches and breathtaking bays …

-The gulet headed towards island of Biševo, less than 5 nautical miles from Vis.
+The gulet headed towards the island of Biševo, less than 5 nautical miles from Vis.
 The captain said it was probably the best place to see what kind of wonders nature is able to create.
-We didn’t know what to expect, but the last days convinced us to have complete trust in captain’s choice.
+We didn’t know what to expect, but the last days convinced us to have complete trust in the captain’s choice.